Entanglement and apparent thermality in simulated black holes: Entanglement entropy of chiral spin-chain simulator

-To illustrate the entropy for general partitions $n_s \neq n_h$, we adopt $N_F = 2$ for the interior and $\tilde{N}_F = 1$ for the exterior, reflecting the central charge values known for homogeneous couplings~\cite{Horner_hallam_Pachos_2023, Horner_et_al_2023}.
-Moreover, we fix the non-universal constants such that the analytic entropies match the numerical results when the partition is located at $n_h$, where the numerically determined entanglement entropy and the theoretically derived black hole fermion zero-mode entropy exhibit the same scaling behaviour, yielding the expected integer value $N_F=2$.
-Nevertheless, as illustrated in Fig.~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{1b}, we observe that these analytic entropy formulas differ significantly from the numerically computed entanglement entropy in both the interior and exterior.
-Under the assumption of thermality, we expect the fermion zero-mode entropy to be equivalent to the entanglement entropy between the partitioned subsystems~\cite{Wald_2001, Mukohyama_1999}; thus, their increasing discrepancy as the partition deviates from the event horizon signals the failure of thermality in the system for general partitions.
-We also attribute the lack of consistent integer solutions for $N_F$ and $\tilde{N}_F$ to this breakdown of assumed global thermality that underpins the analytic derivations.
+To illustrate the entropy for general partitions $n_s \neq n_h$, we adopt $N_F = 1$ for the interior and $\tilde{N}_F = 1$ for the exterior, reflecting the value of the number of fermionic fields determined for a horizon partition.
+Moreover, we fix the non-universal constant of the exterior region's analytic zero-mode entropy to match the value obtained when partitioning at the horizon.
+As illustrated in Fig.~\hyperref[Figure: Entropies for Interior, Horizon, Exterior, and n_s]{3b}, we observe that the analytic zero-mode entropy formulas differ significantly from the numerically computed entanglement entropy in both the interior and exterior.
+Under the assumption of thermality, we expect the fermion zero-mode entropy to be equivalent to the entanglement entropy between the partitioned subsystems~\cite{Wald_2001, Mukohyama_1999}; thus, the increasing discrepancy between them as the partition deviates from the horizon signals the failure of thermality for general partitions.
+We also attribute the lack of consistent integer solutions for $N_F$ and $\tilde{N}_F$ to this breakdown of the assumed thermality that underpins the analytic derivations.
 In Sec.~\ref{Section: Mode Occupation and Black Hole Thermality}, this is verified by studying the subsystem's mode occupation, which reveals a Fermi-Dirac distribution only when the lattice is partitioned near the event horizon.